raspberrypilearning/active-assistant/en/quiz1/question_3.md

 3. Activity

   --- feedback ---
-There might not be anything to show if you displayed the results before the activity.
+There might not be anything to show if you display the results before the activity.
   --- /feedback ---

 - (x)